northswiss/jekyll-boilerplate/_posts/2016-05-03-5 Ways to Cut Invisible Spend.md

 ### Booking early is a necessity, not an option

 According to a study by corporate-travel firm Carlson Wagonlit Travel, women who travel for business plan further in advance than their male counterparts, saving employers big bucks.
 On average, women book two days earlier.
-While that might not seem like a big difference, the study concluded that a company with 21,000 travelling employees could save $1 million dollars if men booked as early as women.
+While that might not seem like a big difference, the study concluded that a company with 21,000 traveling employees could save $1 million dollars if men booked as early as women.

 Now, we’re not saying don’t let your male employees fly or anything like that.
 Rather, use this information to your advantage to help influence your employees to book in a more timely fashion to save money.
 Sometimes, a little bit of psychology can go a long way with finding the right way to go!